lidyamarcelena/phishing-detector/README.md

 Phishing Detector is a **machine learning-based web application** designed to detect phishing URLs.
 It extracts and analyzes URL features and uses the **Random Forest algorithm** to classify URLs as **legitimate** or **phishing**.

 ## Dataset
-The dataset used in this project was obtained from the following sources:
+The dataset used in this project serves as the training data for the machine learning models to learn patterns and characteristics that distinguish legitimate URLs from phishing URLs.
+The dataset was obtained from the following sources:
 1. **Legitimate URLs**
    Legitimate URLs were collected through a crawling process from the **Majestic Million** dataset.
 2. **Phishing URLs**